rocket-pool/RPIPs/tokenomics-explainers/001-why-rework.md

 **Ideal 3** - In the long run, the fundamental value of RPL trends to what's needed for all minipools to hit this minimum staking level (ie, RPL market cap should be ~10% of rETH TVL)

-Unfortunately, over the last few years, we've seen that these ideals do not play out as anticipated.
+Over the last few years we've seen that these ideals do not play out as anticipated.

 ## Issues seen in reality

 ### Running minipools is primarily Speculative

-One side effect of the staking requirement in **Ideal 1** is that the financial success of running minipools is overwhelmingly dominated by RPL performance.
+Unfortunately, one effect of the staking requirement in **Ideal 1** is that the financial success of running minipools is overwhelmingly dominated by RPL performance.

 Let's assume a minimum RPL LEB8 minipool with 3.8% solo APY[^1].
 - If net RPL performance is flat vs ETH, the operator earns a **9% boost** compared to solo staking rewards.